Special routes of U.S. Route 151

-Eleven special routes of U.S. Highway 151 (US 151) exist.
-Three of which are located in Iowa and the other eight are in Wisconsin.
+Twelve special routes of U.S. Highway 151 (US 151) exist.
+Three of which are located in Iowa and the other nine are in Wisconsin.

 Cedar Rapids business loop

-U.S. Highway 151 Business (US 151 Business) is designated along the former alignment of US 151 through Cedar Rapids and Marion, Iowa.
+U.S. Highway 151 Business (US 151 Business) is designated mostly along the former alignment of US 151 through Cedar Rapids and Marion, Iowa.
 US 151 Business begins at exit 248, the intersection of US 30 / US 218 and US 151 in Cedar Rapids.
 US 151 Business follows Williams Boulevard northeast to 1st Avenue, which it follows for the rest of its path through Cedar Rapids.
-1st Avenue becomes Marion Boulevard in Marion.
-US 151 Business follows 7th Avenue to its northern terminus, the intersection of US 151 and Iowa Highway 13 (Iowa 13).
+1st Avenue becomes Marion Boulevard in southwest Marion.
+Marion Boulevard becomes 7th Avenue before US 151 Business moves a block south to 6th Avenue as it goes through downtown Marion.
+US 151 Business returns to follow 7th Avenue at 27th Street and continues to its northern terminus, the intersection of US 151 and Iowa Highway 13 (Iowa 13).

 Through Cedar Rapids, US 151 Business is officially designated as Iowa 922, though it is never signed as such.

 Monticello business loop

 U.S. Highway 151 Business (US 151 Business) in Monticello was created in 2004 when US 151 was expanded and rerouted around Monticello.
 US 151 Business in Monticello begins at exit 68 of US 151.
 It is co-signed with Jones County Route X44 until the Monticello city limits.
 In Monticello, US 151 Business follows Main Street.
 Between Oak Street and 1st Street, Iowa 38 overlaps US 151 Business.
 The northern terminus of US 151 Business is an at-grade intersection with US 151.